1.3 National youth strategy

 Based on the recommendations drafted from the previous methods, an online questionnaire was launched.
 The questionnaire was open between 22/08/2016 and 18/09/2016 and collected in total 308 responses.
 The questionnaire aimed at prioritizing the existing recommendations based on a scale ‘very important to not important’.
 It also allowed the participants to submit their own input on the objectives of the National Youth Strategy.

 Last, it should be mentioned that the results of other kinds of consultations with young people, such as the Structured Dialogue national results and the Erasmus+ KA3 youth results were also taken into consideration.

-Since the establishment of the Strategy, the Youth Board of Cyprus has carried out several consultations with young people concerning the implementation and revision of the Strategy.
+Since the establishment of the Strategy in 2017, the Youth Board of Cyprus has carried out several consultations with young people concerning the implementation and revision of the Strategy.